Skip to main content

 • Act as a liaison with public safety authorities and school resource officers on all matters affecting school security

-• Develop and implement prevention strategies with the principals in an effort to minimize the likelihood of school violence
+• Develop and implement prevention strategies with the principals to minimize the likelihood of school violence

 • Conduct presentations to various community groups and organizations relative to school security